apache/incubator-spot/ISSUES.md

 * **Discussion:** Open a discussion related to any topic about ONI solution.

 ## **Add repo label**
-Once an issue is created, repo tag needs to be added to identify the module that needs to be tracked.
+Once an issue is created, add a repo tag to identify the module that needs to be tracked.

 ![oni repos](docs/label-repos.bmp "ONI Repos")